Echinops: planting, growing and care

 - Dig a planting hole.
 It is not necessary to add compost, but you can improve drainage by adding gravel or coarse sand, or by planting on a mound.

-- Remove your Echinops from its pot and plant it.
+- Remove your echinops from its pot and plant it.

 - Water generously.

-Continue watering until plant is well established.
+Continue to water until the plant is well established.

 Echinops ritro (photo Acabashi)